Problem

 We will do these DML processes using batches with the help of @@ROWCOUNT.
 This also give you the ability to implement custom “stop-resume” logic.
 We will show you a general method, so you can use it as a base to implement your own processes.

-Please note that we will not focus on indexes on this tip, of course this can help queries, but I want to show you a worst-case scenario and index creation is another topic.
+Note: we will not focus on indexes on this tip.
+Of course, this can help queries.
+However, I want to show a worst-case scenario.
+Index creation is another topic.

 The basic batch process is something like this: